 Evaluation Item Implementation Status Reason for Non- effectively and perform regular reviews and amendments??
-Yes Abstract Illustration 1.
+Yes No Abstract Illustration 1.
 New employees sign the "Code of Ethic Commitment" on their first day of work.
-2. Participants of Code of Ethic training total 308 personnel.
-3. Revised Code of Ethical Conduct.
-4. The Company does not any matters about discipline of unethical conduct in 2021. implementation Does the company establish policies to prevent conflicts of interest and provide appropriate communication channels, and implement it? ✓ The Company established "Ethical Corporate Management Best-Practice Principles", "Codes of Ethical Conduct" and "Employees for Code of Ethical Conduct", to policies to prevent conflicts of interest and provide appropriate communication channels, and implement it.
+2. Participants of Code of Ethic training total 125 personnel.
+3. The Company does not any matters about discipline of unethical conduct in 2022. implementation Does the company establish policies to prevent conflicts of interest and provide appropriate communication channels, and implement it? ✓ The Company established "Ethical Corporate Management Best-Practice Principles", "Codes of Ethical Conduct" and "Employees for Code of Ethical Conduct", to policies to prevent conflicts of interest and provide appropriate communication channels, and implement it.
 Does the company have effective accounting and internal control systems in place to implement ethical corporate management?
 Does the internal audit unit follow the results of unethical conduct risk assessments and devise audit plans to audit the systems accordingly to prevent unethical conduct, or hire outside accountants to perform the audits? ✓ The Company has built up an effective accounting system and internal control systems that is constantly under review and evaluation to ensure the system's design and execution remains effective.
 Internal audit personnel will regularly evaluate risks and propose audit plans and undertake audits accordingly.
 Special project-based audit will also be undertaken when necessary.
 Results of such audit are regularly reported to the Audit Committee and the Board of Directors, facilitating the management level to understand the operations of the Company's internal.
-Does the company regularly hold internal and external educational trainings on operational integrity? ✓ 1 The Company carries out regular training and propaganda of ethical for its directors and employee every year.
+Does the company regularly hold internal and external educational trainings on operational integrity? ✓ The Company carries out regular training and propaganda of ethical for its directors and employee every year.
 For new employees, training on personnel rules, management systems, business ethics, and all other CSR-related subjects are carried out on their first day of work.
-(1) Does the company have in place ✓ The Company's Ethical Corporate Management Best-Practice Principles have established whistle-blowing system the following: 1.
+(1) peration of the integrity channel Does the company establish both a reward/punishment system and an integrity hotline?
+Can the accused be reached by an appropriate person for follow-up? ✓ The Company's Ethical Corporate Management Best-Practice Principles have established whistle-blowing system the following: 1.
 Either internally established and publicly announced independent mailbox and hotline, to allow company insiders and outsiders to submit reports.
 2. Dedicated personnel appointed to handle whistle-blowing system and establish standard operating procedures.
-3. Documentation of case acceptance, investigation None Does the company have in place standard operating procedures for investigating accusation cases, as well as follow-up actions and relevant post-investigation confidentiality measures?
-Documentation of case acceptance, investigation processes, investigation results, and relevant documents.
+None Does the company have in place standard operating procedures for investigating accusation cases, as well as follow-up actions and relevant post-investigation confidentiality measures? \ Documentation of case acceptance, investigation processes, investigation results, and relevant documents.
 Follow-up measures to be adopted depending on the severity of the circumstances after investigations of cases reported are completed.
 Confidentiality of the identity of whistle-blowers and the content of reported cases.
 Measures for protecting whistle-blowers from inappropriate disciplinary actions due to their whistle-blowing.
 Whistle-blowing incentive measures.
-(3) Does the company provide proper whistleblower protection? ✓ 1 The Company encourages its employees to report to a company Audit Committee and chief internal auditor, upon discovery of any activity in violation of a law or regulation.
+Does the company provide proper whistleblower protection? ✓ The Company encourages its employees to report to a company Audit Committee and chief internal auditor, upon discovery of any activity in violation of a law or regulation.
 The Company provides protection to whistleblower and personnel involved in the investigation against any unfair treatment or retaliation.